AsharibAli/Talkn/readme.md

 ## ✅ Prerequisites

 Every user must have Metamask wallet to interact with this product.
 Checkout how to create Metamask wallet from [here](https://support.metamask.io/hc/en-us/articles/360015489531-Getting-started-with-MetaMask).
-To use this platform, kindly add the Binance Smart Chain Testnet from [here](https://chainlist.org/chain/97).
+To use this platform, kindly add the Binance Smart Chain Testnet from [here](https://chainlist.org/chain/97) and Theta Testnet from [here](https://chainlist.org/chain/365).

 ### 💦 Get Free tBNB or TFUEL faucet to test:
 https://testnet.bnbchain.org/faucet-smart